nextsight-ai/nextsightai/SECURITY.md

 ## Bug Bounty

-We currently do not have a formal bug bounty program, but we appreciate responsible disclosure and will acknowledge security researchers who help improve NexOps security.
+We currently do not have a formal bug bounty program, but we appreciate responsible disclosure and will acknowledge security researchers who help improve NextSight security.

 ---

-Thank you for helping keep NexOps and its users safe!
+Thank you for helping keep NextSight and its users safe!